Citi® Double Cash Card review

 - 3 percent cash back on dining (including eligible delivery services) and drugstore purchases

 Bankrate’s Take – Is the Citi Double Cash worth it?

 The Citi Double Cash is a great choice for those looking for an everyday credit card that earns a solid cash back rate on each purchase—no rotating categories or cash back calendars to keep up with.
 There’s no opportunity to earn a welcome bonus with the Citi Double Cash, though, which may be a drawback if you value bonus earning-potential over all else.

-To be approved for the Citi Double Cash, you’ll need an excellent credit score (between 740 and 850), meaning this card might not be the best option for you if you’re just starting to build your credit or have a poor-to-mid-range credit score.
+To be approved for the Citi Double Cash, you’ll need good to excellent credit score (between 670 and 850), meaning this card might not be the best option for you if you’re just starting to build your credit or have a poor-to-mid-range credit score.

 Most importantly, the Citi Double Cash is only worth it if you can pay back what you owe and avoid carrying a balance for an extended time; if you don’t pay them off, each purchase only earns 1 percent cash back.
 Should you have a history of skipping credit card payments or paying bills late, it might be best to consider a different cash back card.

 Those who’re in the market for a balance transfer credit card can benefit greatly from the Citi Double Cash with its significantly long introductory APR period on balance transfers.
 Further, you can continue to get use out of the card after your debt is paid off, thanks to its simplistic rewards structure.
 The earn-as-you-pay caveat may even act as encouragement to stay out of debt.

 - Unlimited 1 percent as you buy, 1 percent as you pay cash back rewards structure